greekie-via-linux/my-fabric-mc-server/README.md

-# my-fabric-mc-server
+# A Fabric-based Minecraft Server that I am (hopefully soon) hosting for my friends and yo guys
-My Fabric Minecraft server config
+This server will have a whole host of mods and plugins that will be pretty cool